Marijuana and Drug Tests

 How Long Does Weed Stay in Your Urine

-If you are worried about how long does weed stays in your urine before the test, you should know that the experts use the THC-COOH cutoff concentration.
+You may be asking questions like “how long does THC stay in your urine?”
+If you are worried about that before the test, you should know that the experts use the THC-COOH cutoff concentration.
 50ng/ml is a common cut off level.
 If a chronic weed user adheres to this concentration, it might be impossible to detect THC compounds in their urine 10 days later from the day of smoking or ingesting weed.

 The lower cutoff option is 20ng/ml, which is a more sensitive level than the 50ng/ml.
 With 20ng/ml, lab attendants find the smallest trace of THC in your body.
 Besides, the metabolites can be detected 21 days after using cannabis.